Braves vs. Rays Spring Training game thread

-No local broadcast again for Friday’s game, but it will be available via MLB.tv.
+No local broadcast again for Thursday’s game, but it will be available to stream via MLB.tv.

 Game Info